 Just as a woman's menstrual cycle is an inevitable occurrence, which is neither convenient nor comfortable, menopause is another unavoidable circumstance maturing women must face.
 Certain self-care measures may help you deal with the symptoms and improve your overall health.
 The following are examples of things you can do:

 - Eat a low-fat diet to help you counteract any weight gain

 - Exercise regularly to maintain physical strength and improve your mood

 - Take calcium or vitamin D to prevent bone loss

-Coping with menopause and the accompanying symptoms may be more difficult for some woman than others.
+Coping with menopause and the accompanying symptoms may be more difficult for some women than others.
 The strain and aggravation may leave you asking "How long does menopause last?!"
 Talking to your doctor about treatment options and other women who have been there may help.